-4.3.3 Two Parallel Logs
+4.3.3 TWO PARALLEL LOGS

 Place two spit logs in the firebox.
-Place a few sheets of twisted newspapers between the logs.
+Place a few sheets of twisted newspaper between the logs.
 Now place some fine kindling across the two logs and some larger kindling across those, log cabin style.
 Light the newspaper.

-4.3.4 Using Fire Starters
+4.3.4 USING FIRE STARTERS

-Many people like to use commercial fire starters instead of newspapers.
+Many people like to use commercial fire starters instead of newspaper.
 Some of these starters are made of sawdust and wax and others are specialized flammable solid chemicals.
 Follow the package directions for use.